 More often than not, cracked heels can be improved with over-the-counter foot creams and lotions.
-However, if you find that there is no improvement and that your heels are even more painful and severely cracked after trying store-bought foot creams, you should see your podiatrist.
+However, if you find that there is no improvement and that your heels are even more painful and severely cracked, see our post here on cracked heels, after trying store-bought foot creams, you should see your podiatrist.
 If there is an infection, a podiatrist can suggest treatment that will treat the condition and help the skin heal.

 What should you do to prevent cracked heels?

 Fortunately, there are several steps you can take to decrease the odds of getting cracked heels.
 Here are six methods you can do to have healthy and hydrated heels: